Left Shoulder Surgery And Pain After Car Accident, Trying To Stay Active

 You're a high activity kind of guy.
 Your body got smashed.
 You tried to tough it out, but the body can only do so much.
-This is a case where the mind is NOT stronger than the flesh.
+This is a case where the mind is NOT stronger than

 The question becomes not 'how to get back to 100%', but 'How do I lower my pain, and keep it low'.